cHenrique0/chenrique0/README.md

 👨‍🎓: I'm a undergraduate from <a href="https://portalpadrao.ufma.br/site">_**UFMA - Universidade Federal do Maranhão**_</a> <br>
 📚: I’m currently studying <a href="http://www.ecp.ufma.br/">_**Computer Engineering**_</a>. <br>
 💬: I speak Portuguese and I know a little English and Spanish language. <br>
-🏁 2022 Goals: create new projects, find a job and complete my graduation. <br>
 🔎 You can find me on: <br>

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/claudio-henrique-20/)&nbsp;